Supermarket Christmas Awards 2020

 Unlike leg ham, our survey revealed more Aussie consumers prefer to gobble up the Christmas chook during the merry season rather than the rest of the year (35%).
 And when it’s time to cook, one in five (21%) opt for a pre-stuffed turkey.
 Quality also appeared to be the most important purchase decision factor (42%), ahead of cost (31%) and size (25%).

 Christmas Pudding Award Winner – ALDI

-There’s no doubt that Christmas pudding divides opinion, but of those surveyed, a whopping 71% of Aussies said they enjoy eating the fruity treat.
-But many families came prepared with a back-up plan, with 20% purchasing multiple puddings for the big day.
+There’s no doubt that Christmas pudding divides opinion, but of those surveyed, a whopping 66% of Aussies said they enjoy eating the fruity treat.
+But many families came prepared with a backup plan, with 22% purchasing multiple puddings for the big day.

-Like Christmas pudding, mince pies are another tasty Christmas treat that divides the nation.
-But of those surveyed, 78% said they enjoy eating mince pies, with 10% of respondents opting for the gluten-free range.
+Like Christmas pudding, fruit mince pies are another tasty Christmas treat that divide the nation.
+But of those surveyed, a whopping 87% said they enjoy eating fruit mince pies, with 13% of respondents opting for the gluten-free range.